The resurrection event that shifted the world and eternity in one mighty move—on both sides of the Judaic-Messianic bridge: Jesus of Nazereth.

 Many Pharisees, even some members of the Sanhedrin, and multitudes of Jewish lay people and others witnessed these fulfillments, recognizing and believing that Jesus was (and is) the Jewish Messiah, the Son of God.

-Jesus called them out on it—many times.
-He said they appeared righteous on the outside but were full of hypocrisy and wickedness on the inside.
+said they appeared righteous on the outside but were full of hypocrisy and wickedness on the inside.
 Like whitewashed tombs—appearing clean but dead within.

 therefore all that they tell you, do and observe,